exshak/acom-site/README.md

 ---

-Kick off your project with this default boilerplate.
-This starter ships with the main Gatsby configuration files you might need to get up and running blazing fast with the blazing fast app generator for React.
+Apex Apparel is an E-commerce application for clothing and outerwear, built with React, Redux and payment processing using the Stripe checkout API.
+It uses E-mail or Google OAuth for customer authentication by integrating Firebase Auth Services, product data is stored on the Cloud Firestore database.

 _Have a great idea to contribute?
 Make a pull request, I'm always looking for ways to improve [Apex Apparel](https://apex-apparel.herokuapp.com)._

 ## Features

 - Carousel & Gallery
-- Cloud Firestore noSQL
+- Cloud Firestore NoSQL
 - Firebase Authentication
 - Google Forms & OAuth 2.0
 - React Lazy, Suspense, Memo
-- Redux Hydrate & Persist
+- Redux Persist & Reselect
-- Stripe Checkout
+- Stripe Checkout API
 - Heroku CD
 - PWA
 - SEO